Planned Parenthood: Funding

 In August 2015, Louisiana governor Bobby Jindal attempted to end Louisiana's contract with Planned Parenthood to treat Medicaid patients at a time when there was an epidemic of sexually transmitted infections in Louisiana.
 Planned Parenthood and three patients sued the state of Louisiana, with the United States Department of Justice siding with Planned Parenthood.

 On February 2, 2016, the U.S. House failed to override President Obama's veto of (Restoring Americans' Healthcare Freedom Reconciliation Act of 2015) which would have prohibited Planned Parenthood from receiving any federal Medicaid funds for one year.

 Late in 2016, the Obama administration issued a rule effective in January 2017 banning U.S. states from withholding federal family-planning funds from health clinics that give abortions, including Planned Parenthood affiliates; this rule mandates that local and state governments give federal funds for services related to sexually transmitted infections, pregnancy care, fertility, contraception, and breast and cervical cancer screening to qualified health providers whether or not they give abortions.
 However, this rule was blocked by a federal judge the day before it would have taken effect.
 In 2017, it was overturned by new legislation.

 The proposed American Health Care Act, announced by Congressional Republicans in March 2017, would have made Planned Parenthood "ineligible for Medicaid reimbursements or federal family planning grants."

 On August 19, 2019, Planned Parenthood voluntarily withdrew from Title X funding due to a regulatory gag order stating that medical institutions that receive Title X funding cannot refer patients for abortions.

-The OBBBA, passed in July 2025, prohibits Medicaid from being used for funding organizations providing abortions for one year.
+The One Big Beautiful Bill Act, passed in July 2025, placed a one year prohibition on Medicaid being used to fund any organizations which receive over $800,000 in Medicaid funding and provide abortions.
 In July 2025, Planned Parenthood sued the Trump administration over the provision and a federal judge issued a temporary injunction against defunding.
 In September 2025, the First U.S. Circuit Court of Appeals overrode the injunction, allowing defunding.
+In January 2026, Planned Parenthood filed a notice of voluntary dismissal.